LambLeeg/Ubuntu-dock-tweaker-CLI-TUI/README.md

 Now, open the cloned folder in a terminal, and write
 ```
-./Ubuntu\'s\ Dock\ tweaks.py
+./tweaks.py
 ```
+___

 ## What it can do?

-At the moment, it can enable "Minimize on click" and/or enable "Move application menu on top of the dock".
-Also, disabling of these functions not as smooth!
-So, make sure you really want to enable those features!
+### Version 0.0.1
+- Minimize on click
+- Move application menu on top of the dock

+Changelog:
+- The 'disable' feature is now workable

+### Version 0.0.2
+- Extended dock

+Changelog:
+- Added the Extended option
+- Now, the core file is name just `tweaker.py` instead of long name that make cause some troubles

+Bugs;
+- script doesn't make anything to system
+___

-### Will it have something else?
+## Will it have something else?
 Well, in a nutshell, yes; I am going to add some stuff

 ## Troubleshooting
 There is a little chance that cloned files won't work, then just use
 ```
-chmod +x Ubuntu\'s\ Dock\ tweaks.py
+chmod +x tweaker.py
 ```
  at the cloned folder, and now give it a second shot!